July 31, 2023

 5. Prevents Domain Theft

 Hackers often target owners of valuable domain names with phishing messages to steal their registrar login details.
 They do this by sending a link to a website that looks exactly like your domain registrar’s page but is actually a different web address.
-The end game is to log into the owner’s registrar with the stolen details and transfer their domain name to another account
+The end game is to log into the owner’s registrar with the stolen details and transfer their domain name to another account.

 Purchasing domain privacy means that hackers won’t find your contact information in the first place.
 You can hold onto your valuable domain names without fear of being targeted by sophisticated cybercriminals.
+(Check out our post about what to do if you lose your domain name).

 How To Get Domain Privacy And Protection